learnlatex/learnlatex.github.io/en/lesson-10.md

 \end{document}
 ```

+You may see 'LaTeX-like' mathematical input in other places, for example
+the MathJaX system for placing equations in web pages.
+These systems often
+accept slight variations on LaTeX's syntax as they do not actually use LaTeX
+'behind the scenes'.
+Our examples are all 'correct' LaTeX, so if you see
+something different in another context, it might be because the example is not
+really using LaTeX.

 ## Inline math mode and mathematical notation

 As you can see above, inline math mode is marked using a pair of dollar